-Looking at some of the travel forums on the web, many people ask "Are there mosquitoes in Spain?".
+Looking at some of the travel forums on the web, many people ask "Are there mosquitos in Spain?".
 Well, the answer to that is a resounding yes!
 And of course the Spring and Summer months are "mosquito season", meaning they will be more active.

 There have recently been reports in the news of a large rise in the number of cases of people being bitten by the larger Tiger mosquito, which is a native of tropical and subtropical regions of Southern Asia.

 They are around a 1/4 of an inch in size and recognisable by the distinctive black and white stripes on the body and white stripe through the middle of the head.

 Bites are usually a lot bigger than those of the native Spanish mosquito, but are rarely life-threatening.
 There is a slight risk of the victim contracting serious tropical diseases such as Malaria or Chikungunya, as was the recent case of a number of local residents in Gandia, Valencia.

 Alicante experts recently warned that they were seeing around 20% more bites from Tiger mosquitos in the Alicante province.

 Then we have the recent concerns regarding the Zika virus, which can cause the neurological brain disorder Microcephaly in newborn babies.
 The virus is transmitted via the female Aedes aegypti or Yellow Fever mosquito with most cases to date being reported in Brazil and other South American countries.
 Those traveling to Spain or other European countries are relatively safe from Zika although it is important to note that the virus can also be transmitted via sexual intercourse from a partner that may have been infected.

 In July 2016, the first case of Zika in Spain was reported in Barcelona, with the newborn child being diagnosed with the condition.
 It is believed that the mother contracted the virus after a recent visit to Colombia.